TedCart/GitForkCloneMac/README.md

 ## Really Shoddy "Install" Directions for Assigning Keyboard Shortcut

-1. Create a new **Service** in the "Automator" application and add a "Run AppleScript" action to it.

-2. Clear the default text from that new "action" and paste in the following 2 lines of code **(with your edits)**:

-`set script_file_name to (load script file "Macintosh HD:Users:<YOUR_USER_NAME_HERE>:wdi:<WHEREVER_YOU_PUT_THE_FOLDER>:GitForkCloneMac:GetGitRepo.scpt")`

-`tell script_file_name to RunMain()`

-3. Towards the top of the Automator window, set "Service receives" to "no input". (it defaults to "text")

-4. Save the file (your-file-name.workflow).
+1. Copy GetGitRepo.app to your Applications folder.

-5. Assign the service you created to a keyboard shortcut of your choosing under "System Preferences > Keyboard".
+2. Assign the service you created to a keyboard shortcut of your choosing under "System Preferences > Keyboard".
     - Select the "Shortcuts" tab on the "Keyboard" menu
-    - Then select "Services" from the list on the left
+    - Then select "App Shortcuts" from the list on the left
-    - Scroll down the Services list on the right until you see your service (may not appear immediately)
-    - Assign it a keyboard shortcut (MAY TAKE SEVERAL MINUTES BEFORE SHORTCUT IS FUNCTIONAL)
+    - Find the GetGitRepo.app and assign to a keyboad shortcut
+    - (I use [CTRL + OPTION + CMD + G] because its hard to press accidentally)

 ## Features